clivegross/node-red-snmp-gateway/README.md

 1. Configure the SNMP objects csv file, see [below](#configure-flow).
 1. Start the server, open the flow and configure filepaths, web service and database as required.

+If you'd like to deploy Node-RED and `node-red-snmp-gateway` to production on a Windows machine, see [below](#deploy-to-production-on-windows)

 ## Dependencies

 - Node.js (if SNMPv3 DES Privacy algorithm, install Node.js v16 or less, see below)